dansanderson/tpn65/README.md

     return
 ```

 TPN is a cross-transpiler with syntax similar to Eleven.
-It does not run directly on the MEGA65, one of Eleven's most important features.
-Instead, it's just a way to generate BASIC 65 PRG files on a PC for use on a MEGA65.
+It does not run directly on the MEGA65 (one of Eleven's most important features).
+Instead, it's just a way to generate BASIC 65 PRG files on a PC for use on a MEGA65, with similar ergonomic niceties.

-The primary goal of TPN is to allow cross-development of Commodore BASIC programs without the syntax hindrances of CBM BASIC that are required by the transpiler `petcat`, especially line numbers.
+The primary goal of TPN is to allow cross-development of Commodore BASIC programs without the syntax hindrances of CBM BASIC that are required by the transpiler [petcat](https://files.mega65.org?id=9561505c-a36d-4d3e-b158-d52a718e818e) (from the VICE emulator project), especially line numbers.
 TPN takes a source file in an Eleven-like syntax and converts it to BASIC 65 text.
 You can then feed this text to `petcat` to produce a PRG file.
 That's it.

 A secondary goal of TPN is for the generated BASIC text to be readable by humans directly on the MEGA65, as a code sample.
 TPN tries to pick sensible line numbers and two-character variable names, and does not crunch interior space.

 It is not a goal for TPN to support all Eleven source files, or track development of the Eleven project.
 I just wanted something roughly similar.
 It probably comes close, but it's only marginally useful to interoperate with Eleven.
+It is also not a goal to match Eleven's transpilation output exactly, though hopefully the output is functionally equivalent.

 You can use TPN to make BASIC programs for other Commodore computers supported by `petcat`.
 Currently, TPN reserves all MEGA65 BASIC keywords, so they cannot be used as long variable names.